 The supercharged-and-intercooled 1,812cc Super Vortex High Output engine remains the same for 2020, still delivering reliable fly-by-wire performance from the industry’s largest-displacement 4-cylinder four-stroke that has earned so many accolades over the past year.

-For 2020, Yamaha’s Accessory Group worked together with EcoXgear to completely redesign their Waterproof Wireless Bluetooth Speakers, upping the wattage to 60amps (double from last year’s 30-watts) and are available with a suggested retail price of $399.
+For 2020, Yamaha’s Accessory Group worked together with EcoXgear to completely redesign their Waterproof Wireless Bluetooth Speakers, upping the wattage to 60-watts (double from last year’s 30-watts) and are available with a suggested retail price of $399.

 But if you’re really looking for face-melting, in-concert level sound, Yamaha does offer an exclusive JL Audio System.
-Our test unit for today came to us boasting a 600-watt, 4-channel amp ready to blast our tunes (fed via your BlueTooth device) through two pressure-washer safe, waterproof footwell speakers.
+Our test unit for today came to us boasting a 600-watts, 4-channel amp ready to blast our tunes (fed via your BlueTooth device) through two pressure-washer safe, waterproof footwell speakers.

 Priced at $1,800, this dealer-installed option is best paired with the available 8-inch subwoofer kit, which goes for an additional grand.
 It’s also important to note that when the dealer installs your subwoofer it’s gonna eat up all the room that was the FX’s huge watertight glove box.

 Instead, you get a preformed molded pocket big enough to hold maybe a wallet or a set of keys, and includes a 12-volt outlet.
 So there’s a bit of a trade there.
 But, and I want to emphasize this as clear as possible, the JL Audio System exclusive for the Yamaha FX is without a doubt, the clearest, most powerful, brain-melting sound system available on the market today.